thefrontside/rack-current/README.md

 # Rack::Current

-Sometimes, in the coures of human events, you need to access the currently executing http request, and you don't always have the luxury of passing it around, especially when you're working with frameworks that manage the lifecycle of objects for you, or you want to include functionality from a module.
+Sometimes, in the course of human events, you need to access the currently executing http request, and you don't always have the luxury of passing it around, especially when you're working with frameworks that manage the lifecycle of objects for you, or you want to include functionality from a module.
 That module might not have a clean way of getting a reference to the request object.